HRI-EU/rosenv/README.md

 # FAQ

-## I did override ROS_HOME because $reason but rosenv breaks this
+## I did override ROS_HOME because $reason but robenv breaks this

 Document #52 results

-## Why is rosenv a non-hidden folder?
-Shouldn't `.rosenv` be more in line with python venvs?
+## Why is robenv a non-hidden folder?
+Shouldn't `.robenv` be more in line with python venvs?

 Yes it should be and yes it would be.